PyEllips/pyElli/paper/paper.md

 # Summary

-**PyElli** is an open-source Python-based analysis tool for evaluating the linear optical interaction of layered materials.
+**pyElli** is an open-source Python-based analysis tool for evaluating the linear optical interaction of layered materials.
 The code primarily targets spectroscopic ellipsometry (SE).
 In addition, it is adaptable to various transmission and reflection experiments featuring spectral and polarization resolution.